XS-Wu/HIV_PAF/README.md

 On macOS or Linux, activate the environment with `source .venv/bin/activate` instead.

-The runner writes the scenario summary and the fixed-multiplier sensitivity results to `outputs/`.

 ## Runtime
 The complete workflow typically runs within 2 minutes on a standard laptop.